Brussels Short Film Festival

 The Brussels Short Film Festival (BSFF) has been run by the non-profit organisation "Un Soir … Un Grain" since 1998.
 It is an annual event and has taken place every year since its inaugural event, with the exception of 2020, due to the COVID-19 pandemic.
 As of 2021 the festival shows about 300 short films each year from Belgium and around the world, with about a hundred of these being entered into its competitions.
 It also hosts workshops, seminars and other events, attracting about 25,000 visitors.

 Competitions

 BSFF has been an Oscars Qualifying Film Festival since 2018, meaning that the winners of the International and National Competitions are eligible for consideration in the Best Animated Short Film or Live Action Short Film category of the Academy Awards, with no requirement for the usual theatrical run beforehand.

 The European Short Film Audience Award (ESFAA) was launched in 2019, as a collaboration between BSFF and nine other European film festivals.
 The winner is announced in Brussels.
 The winner of the Audience Award of the National Competition is selected for the ESFAA competition, along with the other nine audience award winners from the other festivals.

-Competitions include the International Competition, the National Competition, and the Next Generation Competition (for students' films).
+As of 2026, the film festival awards many film prizes in one of three categories: International Competition, National Competition, and Next Generation (for students' films), as well as the ESFAA.
 There is no requirement that a film in competition premieres at the festival.
+The "Be Tv" Award, awarded in the National Competition, gives broadcasting rights by Be TV.